f4exb/sdrangel/Readme.md

   - Added a preset update button (the diskette with the yellow corner) to be able to save the current settings on an existing preset
   - Added variable decimation in log2 increments from 2^0=1 to 2^4=16 allowing to see the full 2048 kHz of spectrum if so you wish
   - Better handling of rtlsdr GUI display when settings change (initial load, load of presets)
+  - Added display and precise control of the shift frequency from center frequency of the NFM receivers.
+  - Removed useless spectrum visualizer in NFM receivers.
+Created a null sink class to fit corresponding parameter in NFMDemod class constructor.

 =====
 To Do
 =====

-  - Display center frequency of the receiver in scope.
-Presently there is no way to set the frequency precisely
   - AM demod.
 What about the air band?!
   - Add the possibility to change the brightness and/or color of the grid.
 Sometimes it is barely visible yet useful
   - Possibility to completely undock the receiver in a separate window.
 Useful when there are many receivers